 DeKalb County, in collaboration with American Medical Response, is launching an innovative program to provide residents with a variety of options for quickly reaching the appropriate level of medical care when calling 911.
 Based on the description of your symptoms, you may be transferred to a Nurse Navigator who will work with you to determine an appropriate path for treatment and assist in coordinating that care.
 To learn more about the the Nurse Navigator Program here in DeKalb County watch the video below and visit the Nurse Navigator page here on the Fire Rescue website.

-DeKalb County Fire Rescue is now hiring Paramedics for the EMS Division.
+DeKalb County Fire Rescue is now hiring EMT's and Paramedics for the EMS Division.
 Click the flyer below to apply.

 DeKalb County Fire Rescue